Our teaching team

 Leigh-Anne leads the MDes Design Innovation and Collaborative Creativity course.
 She has worked in both design and non-design roles, and has presented her research internationally while teaching at community, undergraduate and postgraduate levels.

 Dr George Jaramillo

-George teaches on the MDes Design Innovation and Environmental Design programme.
+Studio lead for Design Innovation programmes at the GSA’s Highlands and Islands campus, George also teaches on the Glasgow-based MDes Design Innovation and Environmental Design programme.
 He is an architect and heritage specialist, with interests in rural landscape, industrial material culture, and ruins.
 He has a PhD in Cultural Geography.

 A graduate of our Design Innovation and Citizenship programme, Sneha now teaches on our Design Innovation and Transformation Design course.
-Sneha’s interests lie in creative and collaborative making, and examining the role of spaces and artefacts in participatory design.
+Sneha’s interests lie in developing participatory design approaches to engage with complex social or systemic issues, and designing for social change. [email protected]

 For more information about our Design Innovation Masters programmes please visit our teaching pages.